subsquid/docs/docs/quickstart/quickstart-substrate.md

 ## Step 6: Start the GraphQL server

-This should be run in a separate terminal window:
+Run in a separate terminal window:

 ```bash
 sqd serve